r-world-devs/GitAI/README.md

 It is applicable to multiple use cases related to extracting knowledge from Git repositories.
 At the same time, is IT infrastructure agnostic.
-It is design to work with different backends, LLMs, embeddings models, and vector databases.
+It is designed to work with different backends, LLMs, embeddings models, and vector databases.
 Adapting to particular backends may need implementation of new classes, but the core functionality stays the same.